 Historically, young girls and their female family members prepared these embroidered masterpieces together.
 The needlework began at the daughter’s birth and continued until her wedding, where the fabrics were a central part of her dowry.
 Following the fall of the Soviet Union, Suzani has been making a comeback as people around the world become aware of the beautiful fabrics.

 I first encountered Suzani in my mom’s suitcase, following her return from a trip to Uzbekistan.
-When she pulled the vibrant fabrics out, I’m sure my eyes grew as big as saucers.
-Sadly, the two Suzani tapestries ended up in a forlorn storage box, until I re-discovered them a year ago and made off with them.
+I was instantly in love.
+Sadly, her two Suzani tapestries ended up in a forlorn storage box, until I re-discovered them a year ago and made off with them.
 Now they brighten my room with that unique Suzani flare.

 As for my own Suzani, I’ll probably have to give them back to mom.
 But I can always hope that she will pass them on to me like the mothers of old.